mosaicml/streaming/streaming/text/convert/README.md

     └── part-00499-of-00500
     ```

-3. Run the [enwiki_text.py](enwiki_text.py) script as shown below with the minimalist arguments.
-The script converts the `train` and `val` dataset split into their own split directory.
-For advanced users, you can look at the supported arguments for [enwiki_text.py](enwiki_text.py) and change according to your own needs.
+3. Run the [enwiki_text.py](enwiki_text.py) script with the minimalist arguments.
+The script converts the `train` and `val` dataset splits into their own split directories.
+For more advanced use cases, please see the supported arguments for [enwiki_text.py](enwiki_text.py) and modify as necessary.
     <!--pytest.mark.skip-->
     ```
     python enwiki_text.py --in_root <Above directory> --out_root <local or remote directory path to save output MDS shard files>